shimonikeren/Keren-Shimoni-Portfolio/README.md

 This serves as my work-in progress portfolio.

 **Here you will find things like:**
-* Up-to-date bio
+* An up-to-date bio
-* Links to projects I've been working on
+* Links to various projects I've been working on
-* And all sorts of fun things
+* And all sorts of fun things!

-Enjoy!
+[Click Here to go straight to my updated portfolio!]https://shimonikeren.github.io/Updated-Portfolio/)